"Krein" regularization method: Green function

 \section{Green function}

 It is now a well-established fact that the mathematical origin of the divergences in QFT comes from the singular behavior of the Feynman Green function.
 They may be ascribed to the definition of a point (zero) and infinity on the space-time manifold $\left(\infty\equiv \frac{1}{0}\right)$.
-However, these concepts are ill-defined for a quantum theory.
+However, these concepts cannot be well defined in the quantum field theory.
 The Feynman propagator for the scalar field is \cite{ful}: